The House of the Dead (video game): Ports

-In late 1997 Sega confirmed that work had begun on a port to Sega Saturn, as an early version had been delivered to them.
+In late 1997, Sega confirmed that work had begun on a port to Sega Saturn, as an early version had been delivered to them.
 The port was handled by Tantalus Interactive and released in 1998, with a port to Windows (PC-CD) by Sega arriving the same year.
 Extra game modes were added to both ports, which include selectable characters with different weapons and a boss rush mode.
+The Saturn port supports the console's light gun peripherals.

 Both the Sega Saturn and PC editions have slightly remixed soundtracks.
 On Chapter 2, there is a reference to the Space Shuttle Challenger disaster, as the words "Challenger, go at throttle up", spoken by Richard O. Covey from the mission control room only seconds before the explosion, can be heard three times before the music loops.
 These words do not appear in the arcade version; a snickering laugh is heard instead.
 The title, and boss themes are reversed on the PC port as well.

 A version for mobile phones was released in Japan, and aimed to recreate the gameplay and locations from the arcade version.
 The pre-installed trial version containing the game's first chapter was included with Vodafone V603SH in February 2005, and utilized the phone's accelerometer functionality to control the camera.

 Remake

 In April 2021, it was announced that a remake of the game was to be released for the Nintendo Switch.
 The House of the Dead: Remake was developed by MegaPixel Studio and published by Forever Entertainment under license from Sega.
-In January 2022 news outlets reported that the game was expected to be launch in March 2022, but it was ultimately released on April 7, 2022.
+In January 2022 news outlets reported that the game was expected to launch in March 2022, but it was ultimately released on April 7, 2022.
 Ports for PlayStation 4, Stadia, Windows, and Xbox One were released on April 28, 2022, followed by Xbox Series X/S on September 23, 2022, and PlayStation 5 on January 20, 2023.

-Sega reportedly lost the source code to the arcade version of The House of the Dead, requiring MegaPixel Studio to remake the entire game from scratch in the Unity game engine.
-Due to licensing issues, the original soundtrack by composer Tetsuya Kawauchi was replaced by a new soundtrack that is heavily inspired by the original.

-Like the original home versions before, the remake uses an analog controlled crosshair for aiming by default.
-The Switch version also includes an alternative control by utilizing the controller’s built in “gyro aiming” system to emulate the use of a light gun, and the subsequent Xbox One and PS4 ports also had alternate control methods, such as USB mouse control and the PlayStation Move/Aim controllers respectively.
+The remake uses an analog controlled crosshair for aiming by default.
+The Switch version also includes alternative control schemes by utilizing the controller's built in “gyro aiming” system or the touchscreen to emulate the use of a light gun, while the subsequent Xbox One and PS4 ports also have alternate control methods, such as USB mouse control and the PlayStation Move/Aim controllers respectively.

 Reception and legacy

-In Japan, Game Machine listed The House of the Dead on their May 1, 1997, issue as being the second most-successful dedicated arcade game of the month.
-The arcade game was also a major hit overseas.
-It went on to be the highest-grossing dedicated arcade game of 1998 in Japan.
-By 1998, it had sold 8,600 arcade cabinets worldwide, including 1,600 in Japan and 7,000 overseas.
+In Japan, Game Machine listed The House of the Dead as the second most successful dedicated arcade game of April 1997.
+It went on to be the country's highest-grossing dedicated arcade game of 1998.
+The arcade game was also a major hit overseas; by 1998, it had sold 8,600 arcade cabinets worldwide, including 1,600 in Japan and 7,000 overseas.